1. Enhancing the passenger experience

 Digital is at the heart of KCS’ (Keolis Commuter Services) operation of Boston’s suburban rail network.
 In addition to a Twitter account delivering real-time information (13,700 followers), a mobile application available in 8 languages (61,000 downloads), and a Facebook page (5,000 followers), the entire operations staff benefit from applications to manage daily activities.
 In early 2016, four hundred drivers were equipped with iPhones featuring a special app, enabling them to provide passengers with real-time information and keep in constant contact with their managers.

 3. Supporting the transformation of cities and regions

 Keolis believes that innovation should help enhance a city’s attractiveness and contribute to ‘Smart City’ policies (‘intelligent’, connected cities).
 The Group supports elected representatives in their drive to use digital technologies to make cities better places to live, enhancing inhabitants’ comfort and fostering economic development.

-Keolis simplifies citizens’ daily lives by devising and deploying new services and mobility solutions to meet passengers’ ever-growing demands for ultra-personalised solutions
+Keolis simplifies citizens’ daily lives by devising and deploying new services and connected mobility solutions to meet passengers’ ever-growing demands for ultra-personalised solutions

 Public Transport represents a city’s primary data source in terms of volume, and the Group uses tools such as Open Data Access to help municipalities exploit and share data from their public transport networks.
 This approach helps foster innovation and the development of the local digital economy.
-This is complemented by Keolis' collaboration and partnerships with start-upd based in cities where it operates the transport network.
+This is complemented by Keolis' collaboration and partnerships with start-upd based in cities where it operates the urban transport network.